 Acquiring such characteristics is unlikely with our traditional, passive, lecture-based learning and exam intensive-degree oriented structure.

 A new engineering education paradigm is needed, characterized by active, project based learning; horizontal and vertical integration of subject matter; introduction of mathematical and scientific concepts in the context of application; close interaction with industry; broad use of information technology; and a faculty devoted to developing emerging professionals as mentors, rather than as all-knowing dispensers of information.

 The School of Engineering of Ajeenkya DY Patil University is based on this vision to better prepare engineering graduates to meet the needs of engineering employers and meet the expectations of our society from engineers to catapult India to next generation of excellence.
 The curriculum is designed to give students the breadth of information and training needed to be immediately productive in their first job.
 We believe this is engineering education for the 21st Century.

-Innoventive engineering is a radical new approach to engineering education that is grounded in engineering design powered by design thinking, focusses on identifying and solving real – world problems for real people and aspires to produce enterpreneurs and innovators.
+Innoventive engineering is a radical new approach to engineering education that is grounded in engineering design powered by design thinking, focuses on identifying and solving real – world problems for real people and aspires to produce entrepreneurs and innovators.

 Innoventive Engineering engages engineering students with a real problem, which has no given solution in an industrial / social context, develop social and collaborative skills, introduce new product development methods in a project environment.